Cheapest electricity tariff in the UK with a smart meter

 - Usage timing: 40% peak, 60% off-peak

-With lots of off-peak use (like EV charging), time-of-use can win even if peak rates are higher.
+With lots of off-peak use (like EV charging), time-of-use can beat the capped single rate even when peak rates are higher.

 Smart meter tariff comparison: what to look at (not just price)

-A tariff can look “cheap” because of a low off-peak rate or a short-term discount.
-This table helps you compare what matters for real-world cost and switching risk.
+A tariff can look cheap because of a low off-peak rate or a short-term discount.
+This table helps you compare what matters for real-world cost and switching risk — especially now the cap has moved to £1,862.

 | Tariff type | Best for | Watch-outs | Key checks |